wing5wong/artisan-whs-static/source/_courses/FDNE.md

 **Content:**

 This course explores the need for hygiene rules within a kitchen, with the opportunity to practise the skills learnt, in creating both old favourite recipes and some with unusual ingredients, highlighting the fact that healthy food need not just be salad!
-The students will also study basic nutrition, recipe adaptation and think about some of the food related issues facing New Zealand today.
+The students will also study basic nutrition, recipe adaptation and some of the food related issues facing New Zealand today.

 **Assessment:**